 - you currently live in a low income tax state and anticipate moving to a higher income tax state

 … then you may want to re-consider taking the losses, and saving them for future tax years.
 Of course, if the investment is an absolute sinking ship, then you may not have that luxury.
-Just make sure you are aware of IRS “wash sale” rules, where you basically can’t claim a loss on your original sale if you buy back the same (or similar) equity within 30 days from selling.
+Just make sure you are aware of IRS and SEC “wash sale” rules, where you basically can’t claim a loss on your original sale if you buy back the same (or similar) equity within 30 days from selling.